 The Grand Jury shall be selected in accordance with the standards and requirements of law.
-Accordingly, the Presiding Judge will appoint a Grand Jury Selection Committee of five (5) Judges.
+Accordingly, the Presiding Judge will appoint a Grand Jury Selection Committee of at least four (4) Judges.
 The selection process will be administered as follows:

-- (1) The Selection Committee will oversee the process by which sixty (60) applications are selected, making every reasonable effort to ensure proportional representation from supervisorial districts and sociological group representation. - (2) Each of the five Selection Committee Judges will interview twelve (12) applicants over a period of three (3) court days, allotting fifteen (15) minutes to each applicant.
-On the fourth day, the five Judges will meet, discuss the sixty (60) applicants and prepare a final list of thirty (30) names. - (3) The Selection Committee will present the list of thirty (30) names to the Superior Court Judges before June 1, at which time, the judges will vote whether or not to ratify and confirm the actions of the Grand Jury Selection Committee.
-Once approved by a majority of judges, the names shall constitute the Grand Jury list which shall be filed with the County Clerk and made a public record.
+(1) The Selection Committee will oversee the process by which applications are selected, making every reasonable effort to ensure proportional representation from supervisorial districts and sociological group representation.

+- (2) The Selection Committee Judges will interview applicants, allotting fifteen (15) minutes to each applicant.
+After all interviews are conducted, the Grand Jury Supervising Judge will prepare a final list of thirty (30) nominees. - (3) The thirty (30) nominees will be invited to an Impanelment ceremony where their names will be randomly drawn by the Court.
+The nineteen (19) Civil Grand Jurors selected, and alternates, will be sworn on the same day.
+The names shall constitute the Grand Jury list which shall be filed with the County Clerk and made a public record.